RallyTechServices/attribute-allocation-by-project/README.md

 ###Overview
 This app shows the percentage allocation of an artifact attribute across a set of projects for a particular query.

-In this app, the artifacts are bucketed into the project at the configured project level whose hierarchy they are in.
+In this app, the artifacts are bucketed into the project at the configured project level (relative to the current project) whose hierarchy they are in.

 ![ScreenShot](/images/attribute-allocation-by-project.png)